timeplus-io/proton/examples/nginx-grafana-metabase/README.md

 }
 ```

-The previous article created a total of 12 individual columns which we will reuse in this article.
+The previous article created a stream with a total of 12 columns to take advantage of Timeplus Proton's fast aggregation for our analysis.
+We will reuse the same approach in this article.

-Below is a brief explanation of how each line from the access logs was parsed into those 12 columns:
+Below is a brief explanation of how each access log line is split across those 12 columns:
 * `$remote_addr` is stored in column `remote_ip` of type `ipv4`;
 * `-` is stored in column `rfc1413_ident` of type `string`;
 * `$remote_user` is stored in column `remote_user` of type `string`;